Know what to look for in pet insurance so you can find the policy that matches your pet's needs.

 Is my pet covered for life?

 It’s important to check whether a policy gives you lifetime cover for your pet.
-Most medical costs increase with age, and the older your pet is the more you’ll be using your policy.
-As such, most insurers won’t let you take out a new policy on pets more than nine years old.
+Most medical costs tend to increase with age, and the older your pet is, chances are the more you’ll be using your policy.
+Also, most insurers won’t let you take out a new policy on pets more than nine years old.

 Instead, you can get lifetime cover, no matter how old the animal is, by picking a policy that comes with guaranteed renewability.
 This means that as long as you get it before the age of nine and maintain your policy, you’ll have pet insurance cover no matter how old your pet is.